CounterpartyXCP/Documentation/Installation/federated_node.md

 Note that this script will make several modifications to your host system as it runs.
 Please review what it does [here](https://github.com/CounterpartyXCP/federatednode/blob/master/extras/host_security/run.py) before using it.

+If you expect to run a busy Federated Node that requires counterblock, you can consider making the following performance tweaks for mongodb and redis.
+Please do not make these changes to the host if you're not comfortable with them because they impact not only Docker but the entire OS.

+* Disable huge memory pages (for redis and mongodb): on Ubuntu 16.04 add `echo "never" > /sys/kernel/mm/transparent_hugepage/enabled` to /etc/rc.local and run `sudo systemctl enable rc-local.service`.
+Reboot and check with `cat /sys/kernel/mm/transparent_hugepage/enabled` (expected setting: `[never]`).
+* Edit /etc/sysctl.conf (for redis): add `net.core.somaxconn = 511` and `vm.overcommit_memory = 1` and run `sudo sysctl -p`.

 ## Administration